michalcichon/michalcichon.github.io/_posts/2025-11-25-dependency-injection-patterns-in-swift.md

 }
 ```

-It's already looks much better.
+It’s already looks much better.
 Now we can create mock variants of these classes for our tests using inheritance like this:

 ```swift
 class MockUser: UserService {